Drew Pavlou: Drew Pavlou Democratic Alliance

-In December 2021, Pavlou launched the Drew Pavlou Democratic Alliance federal political party.
+In December 2021, Pavlou launched the Drew Pavlou Democratic Alliance (DPDA) political party after losing preselection in Queensland for the Senate for the Katter's Australian Party.
 He announced his intention to run for the Senate in Queensland, alongside five other candidates in New South Wales, South Australia and Queensland.
+The party was registered with the Australian Electoral Commission (AEC) on 28 February 2022.

-The party's policies include fighting corruption, protecting human rights (with an eye specifically on alleged issues related to the Chinese Communist Party), tackling poverty and homelessness, and building a green economy.
+The party's self-stated policies included fighting corruption, protecting human rights (with an eye specifically on alleged issues related to the Chinese Communist Party and promoting a pro-Taiwan foreign policy), tackling poverty and homelessness, building a green economy, and supporting workplace democracy.

 The party contested the 2022 Australian federal election, with Pavlou running for the Australian Senate in his home state of Queensland.
 Pavlou campaigned against Liberal MP Gladys Liu.
-Ultimately, the Drew Pavlou Democratic Alliance would fail to win any seats, gathering 0.02% of the vote nationwide.
+The party's candidates received 2,215 first preference votes for the House of Representatives nationally (contesting Bennelong and Sturt), 4,555 first preference votes for the Senate in Queensland (representing 0.15% of total votes cast) and 1,011 first preference votes for the Senate in South Australia (representing 0.09% of total votes cast).